"The value of history is, indeed, not scientific but moral: by liberalizing the mind, by deepening the sympathies, by fortifying the will,

 conflict.
 This period of active hostility, known in North America as the French and Indian War, was actually contested widely across the globe and,

-alongside featuring many deaths and injuries, was very financially expensive.
+alongside featuring many deaths and injuries, was financially very, very, expensive.

 The British, at a time when the British population was some ten million, and the population of European descent in the thirteen colonies of "British" North America was more than two million,